piyush-priyadarshi-dev/mini-dns-api/README.md

 This is handled via `void` function call to prevent blocking response flow.

 Logs are stored in the dns_query_logs table and can be extended for analytics.

 ---

-##  AI Usage Declaration
-AI tools were used in limited, assistive capacity during early planning and code refinement.

-A summary of the questions asked can be found in the `ai-usage.docx` file.
-All code was reviewed, written, and refactored manually to meet the requirements.

----